Rust Installation

 These commands should print the installed versions of the Rust compiler (rustc) and the Rust package manager and build tool (cargo).

-Third, open the documentation, if needed.
+Third, open the Rust documentation, if needed.
 You can open the locally installed Rust documentation in your web browser using:

 rustup doc